 MPA-MA in Hebrew & Judaic Studies

 True tikkun olam requires action.
 And meaningful action—the kind that really makes a difference—requires tools, skills, and perspective.
-The dual-degree MA in Hebrew and Judaic Studies-MPA in Public and Nonprofit Management and Policy (PNP) Program provides the policy, management, and quantitative skills to help you transform your intentions to action with impact.
+The dual degree program in Public and Nonprofit Management and Policy and Hebrew and Judaic Studies is designed to train students for careers in Jewish communal service.
+It provides the policy, management, and quantitative skills needed to help you transform your intentions into action with impact.

-The program, which can be completed in 2-3 years of full-time study, is offered jointly by NYU Wagner and the NYU Graduate School of Arts and Science (GSAS).
-It draws from three incomparable sources of learning: the Skirball Department of Hebrew and Judaic Studies within GSAS provides a deep investigation of Jewish identity, history, and values.
-NYU Wagner layers on top of that a cross-sector, public-affairs-focused skill set, with curricular specializations in advocacy, finance, management and leadership, international development, public policy, and social impact, innovation, and investment.
+This dual degree program, which can be completed in 2-3 years of full-time study, is offered jointly by NYU Wagner and the NYU Graduate School of Arts and Science (GSAS).
+The program draws from three incomparable sources of learning: the Skirball Department of Hebrew and Judaic Studies within GSAS provides a deep investigation of Jewish identity, history, and values.
+NYU Wagner builds on this foundation with a cross-sector, public-affairs-focused skill set, offering curricular specializations in advocacy, finance, management and leadership, international development, public policy, or social impact.
 And then there’s NYC—arguably the epicenter of Jewish communal life in North America—and your chance to engage in hands-on experience.

 ALUMNI PROFILES